Actindo-AG/Documentation/PIM/API/04_RetrieveEntityData.md

 If desired, you can also set filters to narrow down your request response.
 See [List products](./05_ManageProducts.md#list-products) for the filter definitions and request samples.

-In the following, a few useful use cases, with their corresponding request samples, are provided.
+In the following, a few helpful use cases are provided with their corresponding request samples.
 Refer to the API documentation in your instance under *Dev Tools > API > Module name* for a complete list of endpoints.

 ### List the PIM attribute sets